brege/ilma/README.md

 ```

 > #### Compression Algorithm Note
 > The default compression library used in this project is [Zstandard (`zstd`)](https://github.com/facebook/zstd).
 This is a personal choice, which I use because of good performance on Btrfs filesystems.
+Zstandard is also [the algorithm restic uses](https://restic.readthedocs.io/en/latest/100_references.html).
 While `zstd` is not yet as widely supported across all platforms as `gzip`, `bzip2`, or `xz` (in that order), it is available on most modern Linux systems.
 >
 > [ [compression][1] ][ [speed][2] ][ [usage][3] ]